Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 Subscribe to my newsletter to read about fun travel adventures and beautiful travel destinations.

 Hi, thank you for reading this disclaimer!
 As you may understand, maintaining a website costs money.
 Therefore, this website contains affiliate links.
 If you use them to buy a product or book your next trip, I will get a small commission which I can use to maintain this website.
 At no additional cost to you.
 Thank You!
-Check this page for more information and opportunities to support this website.
+Support this website.